Research Interests

 Allègre is a certified Lego® Serious Play™ Methodology facilitator and a Lean Six Sigma Green Belt.

-Allègre has also won several teaching awards, including three CJBS Excellence in Teaching Awards, four Cambridge MBA Professor of the Year Awards, and the 2018 University of Cambridge Pilkington Prize for Excellence in Teaching.
+Allègre has also received several teaching awards, including three CJBS Excellence in Teaching Awards, four Cambridge MBA Professor of the Year Awards, and the 2018 University of Cambridge Pilkington Prize for Excellence in Teaching.
 In 2017, the Financial Times ranked her Cambridge MBA Strategy core course second in the world.

 Allègre is a founding member of CEHIC (Centro Esade-HEC de Indústrias Culturales).
 She also sits on the Orientation Committee for the MS/MSc ‘Management des Arts et de la Création’ (MAC) at HEC Paris and served as the external examiner for the Arts, Business & Creativity MA at Newcastle University (2017-2022) and as a representative-at-large of the SMS Teaching Community (2015-2017).